kaleongchan/store-api/readme.md

 # Choosing the data structure

-On first glane, a tree data structure can be implemented relaltively easily with table structure like this:
+On first glance, a tree data structure can be implemented relaltively easily with table structure like this:

 | id | name    | parent_id |
 |----|---------|-----------|